szwacz/electron-boilerplate/README.md

 A minimalistic boilerplate for [Electron runtime](http://electron.atom.io).
 Tested on Windows, macOS and Linux.

-This project contains only bare minimum of tooling and dependencies, to provide you with simple to understand and extensible base (still this is fully functional Electron environment).
-Also doesn't impose on you any frontend technologies, so you can pick your favourite.
+This project contains only bare minimum of tooling and dependencies to provide you with simple to understand and extensible base (but still, this is fully functional Electron environment).
+The boilerplate also doesn't impose on you any frontend technologies, so feel free to pick your favourite.

 # Quick start